NEELMCW/MCW_CPPAMP_TORCH/README.md

 * Summary of set up:
 To build this package:

 1. Clone the repo

 2. run the command - luarocks make rocks/*.spec

 * Dependencies

 Torch7 package

 * How to run tests

-run the command - th -lclamptorch -e "clamptorch.test()"
+Run the command - th -lclamptorch -e "clamptorch.test()"

 * Deployment instructions